 “More than just an iconic nameplate with an all-terrain legacy, we decided we wanted to create something where Ford would be in charge of what people think about the new Bronco outdoor brand,” Copywriter Adam Crouch told us.

 Adam, along with Producer Ava Rant and Art Director Alex McClelland, were three of the brains behind this monumental task.
-We had a chance to talk with them about the process of making tough creative decisions, from choosing Director Salomon Ligthelm to working with Musicbed Composer Ryan Taubert on the original score.
+We had a chance to talk with them about the process of making tough creative decisions, from choosing award-winning Director Salomon Ligthelm to working with Musicbed Composer Ryan Taubert on the original score.

 Learn how they pulled it off and used creative choices to impress some of the most vicious critics on the planet—online forums.